AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-4-6-1.md

 - The `DUPLICATE_VALUE` error occurs intermittently when attempting to republish an existing article in Salesforce.
 (17932)
 - In the Native PDF output, chapter titles are missing from the TOC, leading to an incorrect hierarchy.
 (21840)
 - When publishing AEM Sites, only a limited number of attributes are available for inclusion in the TOC.
 (7483)
-- Bulk Activation of published content isn’t working for localized maps.
-(17638)

 ## Management